Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/docs.md

 ## Custom node colors

-The `docs` attribute now supports `node_color` to customize the display color of some node types in the DAG within dbt docs.
+The `docs` attribute supports `node_color` to customize the display color of some node types in the DAG within [dbt Docs](/docs/build/view-documentation).
 You can define node colors in the following files and apply overrides where needed.

-Note, you need to run or re-run the command `dbt docs generate`.
+Note, you need to run or re-run the `dbt docs generate` command to apply and view the customized colors.

-`node_color` hierarchy:
+- `node_color` hierarchy:

-`<example-sql-file.sql>` overrides `schema.yml` overrides `dbt_project.yml`
+  - `<example-sql-file.sql>` overrides `schema.yml` overrides `dbt_project.yml`

 :::info Custom node colors not applicable in dbt Explorer